coryodaniel/klepto/README.md

   end

   # Multiple Nested structures?
 Let klepto know this is a collection of resources
+  # Does bieber, tweet to much?
+Maybe.
+Lets only get the new stuff kids crave.
-  tweets    'li.stream-item', :as => :collection do
+  tweets    'li.stream-item', :as => :collection, :limit => 10 do
     twitter_id do |node|
       node['data-item-id']
     end